 Narrow Down Your Preferences

-You can choose to receive emails for all categories, but your life will be easier if you narrow down to the most relevant categories for your brand and personality.
+You can search queries and set alerts for a variety of topics, but your life will be easier if you narrow down to the most relevant categories for your brand and personality.

-Unless I’m trying to prove a point and get a link on a ridiculous topic, I use Gmail filters to automatically delete HARO digests that don’t include keywords like “SEO”, “online business”, “affiliate marketing”, “lead generation” and so on.
+Unless I was trying to get links on a ridiculous topic to prove a point, I’d have to use Gmail filters to auto-delete HARO digests that didn’t include keywords like “SEO”, “online business”, “affiliate marketing”, “lead generation” and so on.

-After all, I don’t want to waste my time reading emails that don’t have any opportunities for my personality.
+After all, I don’t enjoy wasting my time reading emails that don’t have any opportunities for my personality.
+It’s a lot more streamlined now that they’ve shelved the email distribution process in favour of a searchable query feed.

 Read the Requests Carefully

-Now you have the most relevant requests in your inbox, make sure you meet the requirements!
+Now you know how to access the most relevant requests, make sure you meet the requirements!

 Do they require that you’re an accredited healthcare professional?
 If you aren’t, there’s no point in replying.